cabforum/smime/SBR.md

 1. A Certificate Request; and
 2. An executed Subscriber Agreement and/or Terms of Use.

 The Certificate Request and Subscriber Agreement or Terms of Use SHALL be in a form prescribed by the CA and SHALL comply with these Requirements including [Section 9.6.3](#963-subscriber-representations-and-warranties).
-The CA SHOULD obtain any additional documentation the CA determines necessary to fulfil these Requirements.
+The CA SHOULD obtain any additional documentation the CA determines necessary to fulfill these Requirements.

 The Certificate Request SHALL contain a request from, or on behalf of, the Applicant for the issuance of a Certificate, and a certification by, or on behalf of, the Applicant that all of the information contained therein is correct.